SELab-2/UGent-3/documentation/docs/evaluators/general_evaluator.md

 # General evaluator
-The general runner is capable of running the standard library of the following languages
+The general runner is capable of running the following languages with only the standard libraries included
-- Javascript
 - Python
 - Ruby
 - Java